ekamperi/ekamperi.github.io/_posts/2019-11-17-dual-spaces-and-dual-vectors.md

 This is a canonical isomorphism between $$V$$ and $$V^{**}$$.
 Mind that we are talking about finite dimensional vector spaces $$V$$, i.e. $$\text{dim}(V) < \infty$$.

+#### The mind blowing intuition behind dual and double dual spaces

+I'm basically copy/paste'ing the answer of Aloizio Macedo [from here](https://math.stackexchange.com/questions/3749/why-do-we-care-about-dual-spaces):

+> The dual is intuitively the space of "rulers" (or measurement-instruments) of our vector space.
+Its elements measure vectors.
+This is
+> what makes the dual space and its relatives so important in Differential Geometry, for instance.
+This immediately motivates the study
+> of the dual space.

+> This also happens to explain intuitively some facts.
+For instance, the fact that there is no canonical isomorphism between a vector
+> space and its dual can then be seen as a consequence of the fact that rulers need scaling, and there is no canonical way to provide
+> one scaling for space.
+However, if we were to measure the measure-instruments, how could we proceed?
+Is there a canonical way to do
+> so?
+Well, if we want to measure our measures, why not measure them by how they act on what they are supposed to measure?
+We need no
+> bases for that.
+This justifies intuitively why there is a natural embedding of the space on its bidual.
+(Note, however, that this
+> fails to justify why it is an isomorphism in the finite-dimensional case).